bitnami/charts/bitnami/pinniped/README.md

 ## Upgrading

+### To 1.0.0

+This version brings a breaking change into the configuration, eliminating abused reuse of Pinniped service parameters.
+The `supervisor.service` object is now separated into `supervisor.service.api` which configures the service used by Pinniped internally, and `supervisor.service.public` which configures the service the users interact with.
+In case configuration was specified in the `supervisor.service` object, now it needs to be redistributed into the two new objects.
+Keep in mind that the API service default service type was also changed to `ClusterIP` to reflect more on how the API service is used by default.
+Also the formerly `supervisor.service.ports.aggregatedAPIService` parameter is now only available under the API service configuration, because it is not a relevant parameter for the user-facing service.

 ### To 0.4.0

 This version updates Pinniped to its newest version, 0.20.x.
 For more information, please refer to [the release notes](https://github.com/vmware-tanzu/pinniped/releases/tag/v0.20.0).